 Simply put — we need to protect our environment so we don’t mess things up for future generations.

 If you’ve enjoyed Kellogg garden products for any length of time, you’ll know that we incorporate wood fines into our soil mixes.
 It does make our soil products look different than conventional peat-based soils.
-Wood content helps create healthy soil structure, which leads to strong, healthy plants.
+Wood content helps create a healthy soil structure, which leads to strong, healthy plants.
 But did you know that even the wood fines we incorporate in our soils are sustainably sourced?

 Better Soil Structure